melmustafa/dotfiles/README.md

 ## Zsh

-Z-Shell or zsh is a configurable unix shell that provides powerful community-backed plugins.
+Z-Shell or zsh is a configurable UNIX shell that provides powerful community-backed plugins.

 ### Zsh Installtion